How to Create a Budget for Kids & Teens

 The point is that money needs to come in before it goes out, and your child needs a fixed dollar amount they can build their budget around.

-Learn more about allowances for teenagers.
+Learn more about the pros and cons of chores and allowances for kids.

 2. Identify their fixed and variable costs